Due

 Living History Youth Summer Institute |

-In July and August 2022, the Museum of the American Revolution will offer its inaugural Living History Youth Summer Institute.
+In July and August, the Museum of the American Revolution will offer its Living History Youth Summer Institute.
 This six-week program is an intensive course for young adults interested in interpreting the lives of people of African ancestry in the Revolutionary era and involves guest speakers, research projects, and field study.
 It will prepare participants to explore careers in cultural heritage, museum, and theater fields.

 |